 This course, presented by Kail Jethmalani of Axinn, Veltrop & Harkrider LLP, is designed to update generalists, antitrust practitioners, and inside counsel alike on some of the key recent developments that could affect their clients in 2019 and beyond.
 To accomplish this, the program provides a brief, high-level overview of U.S. antitrust law and enforcement, reviews some key recent developments, and important emerging issues across U.S. antitrust law.

+Prior to Axinn, Kail interned at the civil division of the U.S. Attorney's Office for the Eastern District of New York.
 At the University of Michigan Law School, Kail served as the Executive Production Editor on the Michigan Business and Entrepreneurial Law Review and as a research assistant to Professor Daniel Crane.
 Kail was a student attorney in Michigan’s International Transactions Clinic, where he assisted not-for-profit entities with foreign investments and anti-money laundering, OFAC and other regulatory compliance.
 Kail was also a research editor for three American Bar Association Section of Antitrust Law publications: Antitrust Law Journal, Antitrust Magazine and The Antitrust Source.

 This is an interesting area of the law